kwebio/kweb-docs/gettingstarted.rst

 Hello world
 -----------

-Type this and run it:
+Create a new Kotlin file and type this:

 .. code-block:: kotlin